It turned out there were two waves, not one, and our urban-rural divide just got wider

 Or take Rep. Matt Shea, R-Spokane Valley, who just last week was revealed to be plotting for a holy biblical war.
 He is nevertheless beating the Democrat by 16 points.

-In fact, there’s not a single Democratic candidate leading in any legislative race in eastern Washington, and most are trailing by 20 to 30 points.
+In fact, there’s not a single Democratic candidate leading in any legislative race in Eastern Washington, and most are trailing by 20 to 30 points.

 So after all the talk about Americans working to “bridge the divide” from the last election, what ended up happening is the blue areas only got bluer (and also a bit bigger).
 While the red areas got deeper red.
 When there are R’s and D’s on the ballot, we’ve become two completely separate geographic tribes, growing ever distant in our respective views on the world.